 Temporary Assistance to Needy Families (TANF) provides temporary financial assistance and employment-related services to enable individuals and families to achieve economic independence.

-Virginia Initiative for Employment not Welfare (VIEW) is the employment services component of the TANF Program.
+Virginia Initiative for Education and Work (VIEW) is the employment services component of the TANF Program.
 VIEW provides a variety of supportive services to assist with securing employment, including assessment, training, job readiness, counseling, referral to jobs, childcare, transportation, and job follow up.

 Family Services Programs promote and support the development of healthy families and protects children and adults from abuse and neglect.
 The following programs and services are available: